ezili_gy_button

 Listen.

 "Leave me alone, will you?
-This fear that you're merging with mediocrity and disillusionment is messing with me.
+This fear that you're merging with the insanity you've found and disillusionment is messing with me.
 Don't you realize you can't save the world.
 Can't save me and you in this world. it's not possible.
 You're not big enough, cunning or insightful enough."

 This cannot be your final resting place yet.
 Even though i hate a pity party, i went back, i came back to Haiti to touch my own cultural source, my own innocence - the North Star's promises.
 And touch, maybe, hope in humankind - that most precious of intangible divinities.

 Faith, Hope and Invincibility, yesterday grabbed them from me. i can't set them free without my little girl innocence....
 What is happening to our people, to the Abner Louimas, won't let me believe wholeheartedly again.
-Patrick Dorismond's mother, Amadou Diallo's mother, when i think of their experiences i hear things.
+Patrick Dorismond's mother, Amadou Diallo's mother, Haiti mothers.
+Black mothers.
+When i think of their experiences i hear things.
 Listen.
 That's a wail let loose from an African woman who has just, once again, lost her child to official police violence and status quo brutality.
 Do you hear what i hear?
 How it has no bottom to it. it's endless, scorching and unbounded by time....

 *